ClouDesire/docusaurus/docs/syndication.md

 We strongly recommend to onboard and test your application on the staging marketplace before onboarding it on the public marketplace.

-Let’s start things off: during the [application onboarding](syndication.md#applications-onboarding) process, when creating a **new product**, choose “_Syndicated Product_“, and then configure the HTTP(S) URL of your **Syndication Endpoint** where the events will be delivered, almost instantly.
+Let's start things off: during the [application onboarding](syndication.md#applications-onboarding) process, when creating a **new product**, choose "_Syndicated Product_", and then configure the HTTP(S) URL of your **Syndication Endpoint** where the events will be delivered, almost instantly.

 ![Vendors Control Panel - Syndication](/img/docs/control_panel_syndication.png "Vendors Control Panel - Syndication")